-At the same time, the hierarchical approach is worse at handling larger diagonal blocks and large Schur complements.
-While it can outperform the original \PIPS for the smaller two instances, its superiority becomes more apparent as the diagonal block sizes are larger.
-For the hardest (in terms of diagonal block size) two instances, the original \PIPS cannot be beaten by the hierarchical approach.
-In the other two instances, where the ratio of diagonal block size to the number of linking constraints favors the hierarchical approach, the original algorithm consistently outperforms.
-Once more, the optimal approach strongly depends on the individual layout of the given instance.
+Comparing the runtime of both algorithms against each other, the original approach benefits from large diagonal blocks but experiences a significant slowdown with a growing number of linking constraints and shrinking diagonal blocks.
+At the same time, \HSCA is worse at handling larger diagonal blocks and large Schur complements.
+While it can outperform the original \PIPS for the smaller two instances, \HSCA falls behind as the diagonal block sizes increase.
+For the hardest (in terms of diagonal block size) two instances, the original \PIPS cannot be outperformed by \HSCA.
+In the other two instances, where the ratio of diagonal block size to the number of linking constraints favors \HSCA, the original algorithm consistently underperforms.
+The optimal approach strongly depends on the individual layout of the given instance and the decomposition used.

-There are two scenarios where we expect the hierarchical approach, given sufficient compute resources, to consistently outperform the original \PIPS.
-First, should a user not have access to a high-performance (commercial) sparse direct linear solver like \PARDISO but to (say) \MAFiftySeven, the hierarchical approach should usually be picked over the original \PIPS.
-A more lightweight solver will benefit from smaller matrices and scale well within the hierarchical approach.
-Second, in distributed but memory-bound environments, such as the \JUWELS supercomputer, large Schur complements can usually not be factorized practically/efficiently, and the only solution method available is the hierarchical extension.
+There are two scenarios where we expect \HSCA, given sufficient compute resources, to consistently outperform the original \PIPS.
+First, should a user not have access to a high-performance (commercial) sparse direct linear solver like \PARDISO but to (say) \MAFiftySeven, \HSCA should be picked over the original \PIPS.
+A more lightweight solver will benefit from smaller matrices and scale well within \HSCA.
+Second, in distributed but memory-bound environments, such as the \JUWELS supercomputer, large Schur complements can usually not be factorized practically or efficiently, and the only solution method available is the hierarchical extension.
 In all other circumstances, the out-performance of either approach will be model-dependent.